Jayson Gaddis: Founder of The Relationship School

 11:04.10 – Jayson Gaddis

-Um, it’s just not..
+It’s just not..
 It’s not enough.
-Um, so but you know little kids kind of little conversations.
+But little kids kind of little conversations.
 Big kids have big conversations cubing it.
 Super simple and kids that look like kids are so resilient if they don’t have a big trauma history and it’s not a chaotic traumatic home.
-Within seconds and minutes they’re back to playing and they forget so quickly whereas adults hang on to it and you know because it goes into procedural memory compounds over time.
-Um, it reminds us of all the unresolveableshit before it gets very hard to resolve.
+Within seconds and minutes they’re back to playing and they forget so quickly.
+Whereas adults hang on to it and because it goes into procedural memory compounds over time.
+It reminds us of all the unresolvable shit before it gets very hard to resolve.

 Personal Experiences with Conflict